Trump Latest News: Cuts White Racists For Muslims As Police ‘Infiltrated’

-In Trump’s latest news, the media are exposing Trump’s side-kick, Steve Bannon, as fueling what many are calling a racist, white supremacist or “Alt Right agenda” through his recent executive orders like the Muslim ban.
+In Trump’s latest news, the media are exposing Trump’s side-kick, Steve Bannon, as fueling what many are calling a racist, white supremacist, or “Alt Right agenda” through his recent executive orders like the Muslim ban.

-On top of this, experts point out that, as the FBI continues to investigate white extremist infiltration in law enforcement — Trump is cutting neo-Nazis from his budget from his budget to fight terrorism.
+On top of this, experts point out that, as the FBI continues to investigate white extremist infiltration in law enforcement, Trump is cutting neo-Nazis from his budget to fight terrorism.

-It has also been confirmed by former New York mayor, Rudy Giuliani, according to The Hill, that Trump is definitely what most people define as racist and that he formed the Muslim ban to be specifically about targeting religion from the very beginning.
+It has also been confirmed by former New York Mayor Rudy Giuliani, according to The Hill, that Trump is definitely what most people define as racist and that he formed the Muslim ban to be specifically about targeting religion from the very beginning.
 Rudy Giuliani was quoted stating the following.

 “I’ll tell you the whole history of it: When he first announced it, he said ‘Muslim ban.’
 [Trump] called me up, he said, ‘Put a commission together, show me the right way to do it legally.'”

-There are still no updates if Trump’s witnessed racism by Rudy Giuliani will result in a violation of The Constitution or affect the petition circulating to impeach Donald Trump, as previously reported by the Inquisitr.
+There are still no updates if Trump’s witnessed racism by Rudy Giuliani will result in a violation of the Constitution or affect the petition circulating to impeach Donald Trump, as previously reported by the Inquisitr.

 Although some Americans are applauding the Muslim ban and do not care if Trump is a racist, there are also money problems that can evolve out of the current chaotic nature of the new Trump presidency with issues like the Muslim ban or Mexico wall that could have serious economic consequences for the blue collar workers Trump said he was not going to ignore.